tuck38/tuck38/README.md

 - 🌱 I’m currently brushing up on my unity skills, and trying to learn C++ in Unreal Engine!
 Blueprints and visual coding are nice, but they have limitations that are not present in normal code.

-- 💬 Ask me about indie game projects!
+- 💬 Ask me about my personal indie game projects!
+I have 2 that im currently working on while trying to look for a more permanent position, one in Unity and one in Unreal!

 - 📫 How to reach me: I can be reached through my website https://tuckdev.wordpress.com/